Salt Lake Bible College

 -

-Electronic copy: A copy of the thesis must be submitted in electronic format.
-Electronic formats include Word; WordPerfect, Open Office, or any other word-processor format.
+1. Electronic copy: A copy of the thesis must be submitted in electronic format.
+Electronic formats include: pdf file; Word; WordPerfect; Open Office; or any other word-processor format.
 This copy will be required to be sent first for purposes of assessment to determine any required corrections.
-Student will also be required to defend their thesis and will be notified when it has achieved final acceptance and at that time a final electronic copy that includes all required corrections will be sent to the college for inclusion in the student's e-file.
+Student will also be required to defend their thesis at the Master and Doctoral levels upon request by the review committee.
+Student will be notified when it has achieved final acceptance and at that time a final electronic copy that includes all required corrections will be sent to the college for inclusion in the student's e-file.

-- Hard copy: This copy will be sent after student has been notified that their thesis has been accepted.
+3. Hard copy for Doctoral thesis is required: This copy must be sent after student has been notified that their thesis has been accepted.

 -